Understanding the Difference Between a Workout and Chapter 11 for Nashville Businesses With Too Much Debt

 Once approved by the court, the reorganization plan -- which can erase debt, change payment terms, and resolve all manner of disputes -- becomes the new contract between the company and its creditors.
 The company then emerges from Chapter 11 as a newly constituted enterprise with clear and manageable obligations.

-Protections that are Only Available in Chapter 11
+Protections for Nashville Businesses that are Only Available in Chapter 11 and Not Debt Workouts

 There are several protections Chapter 11 offers that are just not available to a business that is trying to deal with financial hardship outside of Chapter 11: